 “The more space I have, the larger the circles I can run and the more I can get into it.”
 And, indeed, once this nawashi is in full tilt, the ropes are flying all over the place, seemingly having a life all their own: loose ends are sent darting through the air, decorating customers and tables alike, drinks go a-tumbling and the female guests can’t contain their shrieking.

-And what would Randa Mai say were the major differences between live performances and work?
+And what would Randa Mai say were the major differences between live performances and video work?
 “Live and video are two completely different art forms.
 With video you repeat scenes, keep changing the sets and have frequent breaks.
 There are cuts, new camera angles, new locations, even more cuts and then even more new camera angles.

 “The actresses often come straight from the adult video scene and are being booked via agencies.
 They do not necessarily have a taste for bondage or S&M. In videos, the sex part takes priority, whereas bondage comes second.
 And, of course, you have the whole day to shoot.
 There’s enough time to play all kinds of games from intercourse to enemas, from whipping and cuffing to suspension bondage — all the time punctuated with a heavy dose of sexual action.
 You meet the woman on the set, do your thing, and the next day can’t remember her name.
 During the actual work there is very little room for real pleasure.”